Project-Alex/Project-Alex/README.md

 Entirely focused on securing a full-time job in Software Engineering which I am very excited about.

 ## Other...
-Aside from coding which I am transitioning into, I also work (or have worked) with:
+Aside from coding, which I am transitioning into, I also work (or have worked) with:
 - Marketing
 - Sales
 - Training and Development